 Private visits by consulting realtors are preferable over open houses.
-In open houses, a lot of people come which creates a hustle.
+In open houses, many people come, which creates a hustle.

-In those people, most of the people are not interested in buying houses, they just give a visit to see premises and interior designing of houses.
+In those people, most people are not interested in buying houses; they just visit to see premises and interior designing of houses.

 2. Inexperienced and Unqualified Buyers

-In open houses, most people do not even know the process of buying a house.
+Most people do not even know about buying a house in open houses.

-Before buying a house, it’s essential to obtain a mortgage pre-approval, which most of the buyers don’t have.
+Before buying a house, it’s essential to obtain a pre-approval mortgage, which most buyers don’t have.
 When a crowd attends an open house, it creates a rush.
 As a result, you’re likely to get individuals who are not qualified to buy a house or who can’t afford it.

 As such, it’s best to have a screening process to identify serious buyers.